 Beth Lawson confers with a fourth grader about her “about the author” blurb, a great chance to learn more about students’ home passions.

 Katie DiCesare confers with first grader Jude.
-He is inspired in his writing by Captain Underpants, the #1 challenged book series in schools over the past three years.
+He is inspired to use humor in his writing by Captain Underpants.

 Ruth Ayres confers with Bode about the difference between personal narratives and memoirs, and the value of mining the writing journal for topics.